CytoInformatics/HistoToolkit/README.md

 ### To-do
 * Attach event to collapse folders in menu
-* Enable click-dragging menu item to canvas to create node
+* Delete nodes
-* prevent loops from being formed in net (server-side for security and client-side for user-friendliness)
+* Prevent loops from being formed in net (server-side for security and client-side for user-friendliness)
+* Make help message for each operation (based on docstring?)

 #### Notes
 * Launch server